angelromarco04/MyNotes/Programming/Other/EDD.md

 ---
 ## Event Based Systems (EBS) Interactions
 ### Definition
-A system is a set of agents that:
+- A system is a set of agents that:
 	- Change their behaviour depending on its state.
 	- Interact between them in several ways (events).
-We can
+- The system state is the state of all the agents at a specific time.
+- A EBS is discrete if:
+	- It has a finite set of states and changes.
+	- Every state has a next state.
 ### Request-Response Interaction
 - Involves only two agents.
 - Response is mandatory.